-Taurinensis is a relatively small asteroid with an orbit that crosses the orbit of Mars.
+Taurinensis is a large asteroid with an orbit that crosses the orbit of Mars.
 NASA JPL has not classified Taurinensis as potentially hazardous because its orbit does not bring it close to Earth.

-Taurinensis orbits the sun every 1,183 days (3.24 years), coming as close as 1.63 AU and reaching as far as 2.75 AU from the sun.
-Taurinensis is about 23.1 kilometers in diameter, making it larger than most asteroids, comparable in size to the city of Indianapolis.
+Taurinensis orbits the sun every 1,180 days (3.23 years), coming as close as 1.63 AU and reaching as far as 2.75 AU from the sun.
+Taurinensis is about 23.1 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the city of Indianapolis.

 The rotation of Taurinensis has been observed.
 It completes a rotation on its axis every 5.59 days.